DaveMielke/NBP/b2g/doc/UserInterface/Overview/learning.rst

     offering all of the actions that do involve a cursor routing key.

-  Each line shows the name of an action, followed by the key combination that invokes it.
+  Each line shows the name of an action, the key combination that performs it (when not within the chooser), and a summary of what it does.
-  You can also immediately invoke an action from within the chooser by pressing Center while on its line.
+  You can perform an action from within the chooser by pressing Center while on its line.